-COMS 4970 Senior Capstone Project (3-0-3)
+COMS 4971 Senior Capstone Project I (1-0-1)

-Each Communications major with a concentration in Communication Studies is required to design and execute an independent senior capstone project.
-The parameters of the project will be set by the student in consultation with Communication Studies senior capstone project advisor.
-The student will initiate the project process in the first semester of his/her senior year, and register for COMS 4970 during the last semester of his/her senior year.
-Prerequisite(s): COMS 1010 or COMS 1020 or HONR 1010; COMC 2010; three of the following courses COMS 3110, COMS 3040, COMC 3000, COMS 3010, COMS 3250.
+Each Communications major with a concentration in Communication Studies is required to design and execute an independent Senior Capstone Project.
+The parameters of the project will be set by the student in consultation with the Communication Studies Senior Capstone Project course instructor, who must approve the final proposal.
+This course is the first to be taken in a two-semester sequence, and should be taken the semester before the semester in which the student plans to graduate.
+In this course, the student will write a formal proposal for the Senior Capstone Project, which must satisfy the specific proposal requirements set by the Communication Studies faculty, and assessed by the instructor of record for the course.
+Prerequisite(s): COMS 1010 or COMS 1020 or HONR 1010; COMC 2010; three of the following courses COMC 3000, COMS 3010, COMS 3040, COMS 3110, COMS 3250.
 All courses must be passed with a grade of C or better.
 Requires permission of the instructor.